Saiuz/Alexa-Reservations/DevNotes.md

  checkout logic needs to check for early checkout and ask.
  10. **Partially DONE** Need data import code from old excel data.

+**08/2017 UPDATES**
+Major change will be to move application to MongoDB.
+There is a few minor issues with the models.
+Reservations use IDs which are numeric in TingoDB and complex ObjectID type in MongoDB.
+Need to work out the handling of these.
+The one point it is problematic is with the plan type and the plan type dropdown.
+Check for other ids also.

+Will need to import the data and convert where needed from the json files into mongodb.
+I have set up MongoDB on the actual server and have recreated the environment on my dev box.